Leaf & Brush Pickup

 2. Report to Public Works for collection via Resident Portal, publicworks@collingswood.com, or 856-858-0533.
 Brush must be tied up and bundled or placed in open containers.

 April to September: Brush is collected routinely at curbside.
 Brush must be tied up and placed several feet away from regular trash.
-Check back for 2023 brush collection schedule.

 The Comly Ave Water Plant drop off is opened to Collingswood residents only.
 No illegal dumping, trash or construction materials are collected at this site.
 The drop off site is monitored.